 How to buy a London Pass

-Head to the London Pass website to purchase your pass.
+Head to the London Pass or Go City websites to purchase your pass.
 You can buy it up to a year in advance, and currently they have a 90-day refund policy.

 The passes often go on sale, so keep an eye out.
-For example, as I update this post in July 2022, there’s a sale on until the end of the month so it’s a good time to buy.
+For example, as we update this post in May 2024, there’s a sale on until the end of the month so it’s a good time to buy.

-I hope you’ve found this article helpful in determining if the London Pass is worth it for you to buy.
-In the end, everyone’s situation is different, so I’ve now given you the tools to figure out what works best for you.
+We hope you’ve found this article helpful in determining if the London Pass is worth it for you to buy.
+In the end, everyone’s situation is different, so we’ve now given you the tools to figure out what works best for you.

 If the London Pass isn’t for you, the London Explorer Pass may be a good alternative.
 Read more about it here.